BhuvaneshwaranK/Taking-screenshot-using-python/README.md

 You can use pyscreenshot module.
 The pyscreenshot module can be used to copy the contents of the screen to a PIL image memory or file.
 You can install it using pip.

-This script will only work if you installed "pyscreenshot" module in python.
+This script will only works if you installed "pyscreenshot" module in python.

 For installing "pyscreenshot" use command "pip install pyscreenshot".